Alumni Success Series: Meet James Wise, Broker/Owner

 February 19, 2016 |

-At Hondros College of Business, we are proud to connect with our alumni who are actively working in their new profession after receiving their education.
-We sat down with James Wise, real estate agent/broker/owner and Hondros College of Business alumnus of 2013 and 2015, to see how life has been after entering the real estate industry.
+At Hondros College, we are proud to connect with our alumni who are actively working in their new profession after receiving their education.
+We sat down with James Wise, real estate agent/broker/owner and Hondros College alumnus of 2013 and 2015, to see how life has been after entering the real estate industry.

 As a licensed broker for less than a year, James has an ambitious goal to build the best brokerage in Northeast Ohio.
-He is laser focused on making his company a success, and attributes his career accomplishments to the education he received at Hondros College of Business.
+He is laser focused on making his company a success, and attributes his career accomplishments to the education he received at Hondros College.
 As a 28 year old broker/owner, -how has James achieved his goals?
 Let’s find out.

 Tell me a little bit about your background; how did you get into real estate?